jaebaek/CarND-Traffic-Sign-Classifier-Project/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-Grayscale and normalization based on (pixel - 128) / 128 for preprocessing
+    * Grayscale and normalization based on (pixel - 128) / 128 for preprocessing
-and the initail LeNet given by this class.
+    and the initail LeNet (given by this class) for the learning model.

 * What were some problems with the initial architecture?

-Smaller information because of grayscale and overfitting.
+    * Smaller information because of grayscale and overfitting.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-The color information is also used when people classify traffic signs.
+    * The color information is also used when people classify traffic signs.
-Thus, I only adopted the normalization as the preprocessing.
+    Thus, I dropped the grayscale and adopted only the normalization as the preprocessing.
     I also added dropout to avoid the overfitting.
-In addition, various parameters (e.g., the number of neurons, the standard deviations, the learning rates) were tested.
+    In addition, various parameters (e.g., the number of neurons, the standard deviations, the learning rates) were tested to find the best parameters based on trials and errors.

 * Which parameters were tuned?
 How were they adjusted and why?

-Increased the number of filters for convolution layers.
+    * The number of filters for convolution layers (and the total number of neurons), the standard deviation (of the normal distribution to set up the initial weights and biases), the learning rate, the keep probabilities of dropouts.

+    * I changed ranges of those numbers by doubling them and dividing by 1/2.
+    If the accuracy is not changed that much in a certain range, I tried to increase/decrease small numbers linearly.
+I found the best number by those experiments.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+    * When I first tested the initial LeNet with grayscale, it was very hard to achieve the accuracy higher than 93% and 90 - 92% was the best accuracy.
+I dropped the grayscale based on the intuition that the color information is used when people classify traffic signs.
+It improves the accuracy and I can get 93 - 94% accuracy.

+    * I observed that the gap between the accuracy against training data and the one for validation data is approximately 7% and it is not changed by epochs.
+I realized it is overfitted and I adopted dropouts to avoid the overfitting.
+As a result, The accuracy gap becomes smaller (e.g., 3%) and the accuracy against the test data becomes more than 95%.

 If a well known architecture was chosen:
 * What architecture was chosen?
+    * LeNet and dropouts.
 * Why did you believe it would be relevant to the traffic sign application?
+    * LeNet is a convolutional neural network for the image classification.
+    The CNN is the state-of-the-art in this field.
+Dropout is known as a method to effectively reduce overfitting.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+    * The accuracy of validation and test set is high (e.g., more than 95%) and the gap between the accuracy of validation (or test) set and the accuracy of training set is small, which means it is overfitted a little bit.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are ten German traffic signs that I found on the web:

+![alt text][image2] ![alt text][image3]
-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image4] ![alt text][image5]
+![alt text][image6] ![alt text][image7]
+![alt text][image8] ![alt text][image9]
-![alt text][image7] ![alt text][image8]
+![alt text][image10] ![alt text][image11]

-The first image might be difficult to classify because ...
+These images might be difficult to classify because their sizes are different (between each other).
+It means we must convert them to 32x32x3 and some of them might lose important pixels because of the conversion.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).